buildspace/buildspace-projects/Solana_And_Web3/en/Section_0/Lesson_1_What_Are_We_Building.md

 When you reach the end of this project, you'll be able to earn an NFT.

-**We'll airdrop a NFT to your connected wallet if you finish the project within 7-days of the kick-off.**
+**We'll airdrop an NFT to your connected wallet if you finish the project within 7-days of the kick-off.**

 [Loom](https://www.loom.com/share/34fdda64cee643c7ba3e0e936e8a7c73)